jamesmishra/cypunct/README.rst

 Frequently Asked Questions (FAQ)
 ================================
+**Q: I got an installation error involving ``pkg_resources.VersionConflict (setuptools xx.xx.xx``.
+How do I fix this?**

+You have a very old version of setuptools, and we won't be able to compile our Cython extension with it.
+Run
+``pip install --upgrade setuptools`` and try installing Cypunct again.

 **Q: Wouldn't this be way faster if it were written in Pure C?**

 Yes, it would.
 I'm too lazy to hand-code a C CPython extension, but it's on my todo list.